 NoNo Pro3 vs NoNo Pro5

-The only difference between the Pro3 and Pro5 models is the number of settings.
-Pro3 has three treatment levels, and the Pro5 have five treatment levels.
+The primary difference between the Pro3 and Pro5 models was the number of settings.
+Pro3 has three treatment levels, while the Pro5 has five treatment levels.
 There did not appear to be any difference between the maximum power of the Pro3 vs the Pro5.
 You may still find the Pro5 on sale at Amazon or eBay from third party vendors.

 Our NoNo Pro Review